cadusegatto1/linkedin_connections/README.md

 1. Clone or download the repository to your local environment.
 2. Make sure you have Python installed on your machine.
 3. Install the necessary dependencies, if any, using a package manager such as pip.
-4. Configure the data source with the information for the tech recruiters you want to add.
+4. Configure the data source with the information for the trype of professionals you want to add.
 5. Customize the script settings according to your needs.
 6. Run the script using the Python interpreter and wait for the process to complete.
-7. Check your contact management system or recruiting platform to confirm the successful addition of tech recruiters.

 ### 🖥️ Contribution
 Contributions are welcome!
 Feel free to open an issue or submit a pull request with improvements, bug fixes or new features.